jm2242/LiveGroceryLIst/README.md

 * username: "admin"
 * password: "admin"

+Items stored in the database will be retrieved upon login.
+All items added to table and saved to database will be available for retrieval by other users logging in as "admin."
 ## Tech
 * [Heroku] - platform as a service application hosting
 * [Flask] - micro webdevelopment framework for Python